Fulton County Historical Society. The event will be held April 26-27 from 10 to 5 on

 Every spring the Redbud Trail Rendezvous is one of the first outdoor events of the

 season.
 This event is brimming with frontier history and often brings surprises for

 the participants and public.
 Over a hundred historic re-enactors set up camps and

 live outdoors for the event, demonstrating traditional crafts, frontier life ways, and

-Historic camps portray time periods up to Civil War, making this a pre-1865 event.
+Historic camps portray Revolutionary War to Civil War, making this a pre-1865

-Trail of Death.
-Saturday only - Kim Hoover, Star City; and Sunday only -Shirley
+Death caravan of 2013.
+Also Saturday only - Kim Hoover, Star City; and Sunday only -

 Because the Farmers Market will be in the museum Sat. morning, the north gate to

 the rendezvous will be by the round barn.
 Also at the south gate, located off Meridian